 Assize of Clarendon

-This introduced measures for the trial by royal judges of those suspected of serious crimes.
+This introduced measures for trial by royal judges for those suspected of serious crimes.
 Royal judges were men who the king trusted – earls, barons abbots and counsellors.

 1169 (6th January)

-Henry and Becket met at Montmirail in France and Becket paid homage to Henry.
-Henry agreed that Becket should return to England.
+Henry and Becket met at Montmirail in France.
+Becket paid homage to Henry and it was agreed that Becket should return to England.

 1170 (14th June)